 - Loyola College, Chennai

 - Narsee Monjee College of Commerce & Economics, Mumbai

 Also Read: Study abroad after 12th commerce

-The BCom course equips an individual with the necessary skills and techniques to build a career in a range of disciplines including in the traditional ones like Finance, Accounting, and Management.
-Apart from these, the course curriculum also builds a strong foundation to pursue a career in a few emerging avenues of Corporate Law, Investment Banking, Underwriting, etc. Given below are some of the work profiles you can work to kickstart your career:
+The BCom course equips an individual with the necessary skills and techniques to build a career in a range of disciplines including traditional ones like Finance, Accounting, and Management.
+Apart from these, the course curriculum also builds a strong foundation to pursue a career in a few emerging avenues of Corporate Law, Investment Banking, Underwriting, etc. Given below are some of the work profiles you can work on to kickstart your career:

 - Financial Analyst

 - Tax Analyst

 - Strategic Manager

 - Company Secretary